lovindata/blog/docs/posts/2/index.md

 ## 👨‍💻 Development Environment

 For your coding environment, I highly recommend using [VSCode](https://code.visualstudio.com/).
 It has amazing support for [TypeScript](https://www.typescriptlang.org/) and [Docker](https://www.docker.com/) with various extensions.
 Scala development can also be done on VSCode using the [Metals](https://scalameta.org/metals/docs/editors/vscode/) extension.
 I used to develop on IntelliJ, but got tired of switching between VSCode and [IntelliJ](https://www.jetbrains.com/idea/) 😫.
-So yeah, if you have to handle more than just Scala code, just go with VS Code 😋.
+So yeah, if you have to handle more than just Scala code, just go with VSCode 😋.

 Let's create 3 folders: `./devops`, `./backend`, `./frontend`, and also the `./vscode.code-workspace` file.